Josehdez96/design-patters-with-javascript/README.md

 # Design patterns with Javascript
-I made this because I bought a course on design patterns and I want a summary for remember all the patterns with understandable examples.
-Other than that, I found that some of these patterns are difficult to understand in Javascript because mainly due the flexibility of the language.
-So here is my summary on design patterns with Javascript.
-I hope it can be useful for someelse.
+I made this because I needed a document / summary with understandable examples of the design patterns in JavaScript.
+Other than that, I found that some of these patterns are difficult to understand in Javascript mainly due to the flexibility of the language, so I made examples of each one to better understand.
+So here is my document / summary on design patterns with Javascript.
+I hope it can be useful for someone.

 **Note:** For better understanding you should have a midium level in JavaScript.
 **To keep in mind:** ***Arrow functions doesn't have "this context"***